hayes/pothos/docs/plugins/errors.md

 # Errors Plugin

-A plugin for easily including errors in your GraphQL schema.
+A plugin for easily including error types in your GraphQL schema and hooking up error types to resolvers

 ## Usage